Isolation On-Campus

 • What if I have a Service/Assistance Animal?

-• If you have an assistance animal living with you on-campus, you will need to make accommodations for the animal during your time in isolation.
-As a reminder, you are not allowed to leave your space, even to exercise or relieve your assistance animal.
+• If you have an assistance animal living with you on campus, you will need to make accommodations for the animal during your time in isolation.
+As you are required to move to an isolation space, you are not allowed to bring your assistance animal with you.
 Please make accommodations as soon as possible.
-If you have a service animal living with you on-campus, Housing will reach out to you to discuss next steps.

 Can I leave my isolation room to retrieve food deliveries?